 -- and you are? wait let me guess. alex?

-i smiled. yes, i smiled a lot when i am nervous. and suddenly grew a british accent as though i just played eponine on broadway.
+i smiled. yes, i smile a lot when i am nervous. and i suddenly grow a british accent as though i am playing eponine on broadway.

 -- billie. my name is billie.